About Me

 Background

-I have built Product Operations teams, introduced strategic working models, and structured cross-functional collaboration between Product, Sales, and Engineering — in start-ups, scale-ups, and a corporate environment.
+Over 15 years in digital product development.
+Built Product Operations teams, introduced strategic working models, structured cross-functional collaboration between Product, Sales, and Engineering — in start-ups, scale-ups, and a corporate.

 In 2023, I co-authored the Product Operations Manifesto.